maaamamia/shodansnipe_crew/README.md

 **An agentic attack-surface-management console.** A CrewAI team plans Shodan searches from your scope, confirms what's live with stealthy Nmap scans, triages hosts ,cross-references amd creates searches based on CVEs, and writes an executive threat report with human-in-the-loop or autonomous controls.
-Full autonomous is still under development and will be used for mass analysis for target intelligence.
+Full autonomous is still under development and will be used for mass analysis for target.

+The beneift of  MCP + CrewAI is that it automates reconnaissance and attack surface discovery through specialized AI security agents.

+It continuously surfaces exposed assets, enriches them with vulnerability and threat intelligence context, and converts everything into structured, actionable reports.

+MANAGER
+   ↓
+RECON
+   ↓
+NMAP RECON
+   ↓
+VULN ANALYST
+   ↓
+REPORT WRITER

+(PERSONA_ASM)
+Role: Attack Surface Management Assessor

+Focus Areas

+* Internet-exposed assets
+* Misconfigurations
+* Shadow IT
+* Outdated software and EOL products
+* Certificate hygiene
+* Easy-to-fix high-impact issues

+(PERSONA_TI)
+Role: Threat Intelligence Analyst

+Focus Areas

+* C2 infrastructure
+* Malware infrastructure
+* Threat actor attribution or Analysis on what threat actor is likely to target you.
+* IOC enrichment
+* ATT&CK mapping
+* Infrastructure pivoting

+Security Report Writer

+Purpose

+* Consumes all findings from previous agents.
+* Produces the final human-readable report.
+* Prioritizes and organizes issues.
+* Eliminates duplicate findings.
+* Converts technical output into executive and technical narratives.

-This tool is still under active develoment so dont foeget to watch this project.
+This tool is still under active develoment so dont forget to watch this project.
 ```
 You set a scope  →  A team of AI agents works it  →  A prioritised threat report
 org:"Acme Corp"      Recon → Nmap → Vuln → Report     + a hand-off list of the